woopear/larastup/documentation/database-laragon.md

 > laragon is an apache server with a layer of mysql,
 > you will find a www folder, in which you will deposit
 > your projects, and provide a local address to test
 > your project, with the format : `myproject.test`
+> you can of course install another server of your choice

 2. before install your project laravel in `c://laragon/www/`
 - restart laragon server